thomasclarke1969/documentation/transition/ios/transition-guide.md

 Passing a `nil` value to the `object:` argument of the `addObserver:selector:name:object` method will make the observer listen for typing indicators of **all the conversations**.
 To receive typing indicators for a specific conversation, a `LYRConversation` instance should be passed as an `object:` argument.

+More information on [Typing Indicators](/integration/ios/typing-indicator.md) is available in our Integration Guide

 ##Metadata
 Metadata is a new feature which provides an elegant mechanism for expressing and synchronizing contextual information about conversations.
 This is implemented as a free-form structure of string key-value pairs that is automatically synchronized among the participants in a conversation.
 A few use cases for metadata may include: